Josh Donaldson Player Props: Yankees vs. Orioles

-The New York Yankees and Josh Donaldson (.323 slugging percentage over his past 10 games, including two homers), battle starter Tyler Wells and the Baltimore Orioles at Yankee Stadium, Monday at 7:05 PM ET.
+The New York Yankees and Josh Donaldson (.323 slugging percentage over his past 10 games, including two homers), battle starter Kyle Gibson and the Baltimore Orioles at Yankee Stadium, Tuesday at 1:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Cardinals.
+He had a hitless showing in his most recent game (0-for-3) against the Orioles.

 Josh Donaldson Game Info & Props vs. the Orioles